GeoNode/geonode/README.rst

     installed version).
   - If not, download from http://java.sun.com/javase/downloads/index.jsp
     (Make sure to install the *JDK*!)

 * Python 2.6:
   - To verify that it is available, run
     ``python --version`` and verify that it reports a version number like ``Python 2.6``
   - If not, download from http://python.org/download/
+  - Python must be compiled w/ SSL support and sqlite support to support the geonode development setup.

 * Apache Maven 2.0.10 or Later:
   - To verify that it is available, run
     ``mvn -version`` and verify that it reports version information like::